peteryxu/aqd-cli-workshop/workshop/04-writing-code.md

 **Task 01**

 The first thing we are going to do is create some context files which Amazon Q CLI will use when generating output.
+As we mentioned in earlier parts of this tutorial, context is critical in getting good results when using AI coding assistants.
+As we think about what context we might want to provide to help steer Amazon Q CLI, we are going to create additional context around how we want the code to be structured, and provide some technologies that we want it to use.

 In the current (aqcli-app) directory:

-1. Create a new directory ".amazonq/rules"
+1. Create a new directory **".amazonq/rules"**
-2. In the ".amazonq/rules" create two files.
-"1.project-layout-rules.md" and "2.project-spec.md"
+2. In the **".amazonq/rules"** create two files. **"1.project-layout-rules.md"** and **"2.project-spec.md"**
-3. In the "1.project-layout-rules.md" file, add the following:
+3. In the **"1.project-layout-rules.md"** file, add the following:

 ```
 Use the following project structure when writng code